jonmikeli/azuredevopsraspberrypi/README.md

 > [!NOTE]
 >
 > The case has been reviewed to add room enough to host an internal fan.
-> A few adjustments over the USB ports are needed to make the case perfect.
+> A few adjustments over the USB ports are needed to polish a few design details.
-> The first version was created with the current design thinking in providing room but after a few tests, filling up the empty spaces is probably better.
+> Current version contains uncovered/unfilled room over the USB ports.
+After a few printing and assembling tests, filling up the empty space is probably better.